-Travel to southeastern Turkey and northern Mesopotamia, an area rich in ancient history, where ongoing archaeological discoveries further substantiate its claim to being the cradle of civilization.
-Tour leader, Dr Richard Marsh, takes you to an area undiscovered by mass tourism, to explore such gems of antiquity as the first site of worship in the world.
-Along the way, experience a traditional society much more in tune with history than the modern day, and enjoy its cuisine.
+Travel to southeastern Turkey and northern Mesopotamia, an area rich in ancient history, where ongoing archaeological discoveries further substantiate its claim to being a cradle of civilization.
+Explore an area undiscovered by mass tourism, to uncover such gems of antiquity as the first site of worship in the world.
+Along the way, experience a traditional society and enjoy its cuisine.

 Travel from Diyarbakir and look out across a spectacular view over the plains of Mesopotamia.
 Follow the Tigris River to Mor Hananyo Monastery and visit Mardin, perched high on a rocky mountain over a vast sunburnt plain.
 Spend time in Sanliurfa, ancient Urfa and the birthplace of the prophet Abraham.
 Visit Göbekli Tepe, considered to be the oldest man-made place of worship yet-discovered, and hear of the influence of geography on history and belief.

 At Nemrut Dagi, on the summit of a mountain, witness the legacy of a pre-Roman king’s megalomania before continuing to the Silk Roads crossroads of Gaziantep.
 The tour ends in Cappadocia, a long-standing spiritual centre for Hittites, Persians, Greeks and Jews, and an early Christian centre.